Characters: Friendship Is Magic-The Cutie Mark Crusaders

 - Shipper on Deck: Becomes one during the Hearts and Hooves day episode.
 Indeed, out of all three Crusaders, she seems particularly enthusiastic about finding Cheerilee a special somepony, to the point where she gives a Big "YES!" when she seems to succeed.

 - Shrinking Violet: She's very sweet, but also very shy when it comes to singing.
 It's really a shame, considering she has such a beautiful singing voice.
+She seems to have developed out of this as of season 4 as she is shown writing, directing and acting in a school play.

 - Spell My Name with an S: Sometimes her name has incorrectly been spelled "Sweety Bell".